Operation Gardel: The downing

 TC-62 took off from El Palomar Air Base at 09:00, carrying 85 members of the Argentine Federal Police, and landed at the Benjamin Matienzo International Airport at 11:56.
-The plane immediately started refueling started and 114 members of the National Gendarmerie embarked on the way home for their leave.
+The plane immediately started refueling, and 114 members of the National Gendarmerie embarked on the way home for their leave.
 The trip to San Juan was to be the second leg of the four-flight day's schedule.

 Shortly after 13:00, the C-130 began taxiing and reached a speed of 200 km/h after traveling 800 meters.
 The explosion took place between 100 and 150 meters in front of the aircraft and two seconds away in time, leaving a 12-meter wide and 2-meter deep crater.
 The plane was between 12 and 15 meters above the ground at the time of the blast when it caught fire, leaned on its right side and crashed 400 meters further down the runway.

 Five gendarmes were killed and 29 wounded in the explosion and subsequent fire, including six of the seven crew members.
 However, one who was unhurt set out to rescue those who were still trapped.
 He died later from asphyxiation after repeatedly entering the burning aircraft.